DevExpress-Examples/out-of-maintenance-pivot-chart-integration-how-to-show-a-waterfall-chart-control-t155168/Readme.md

 # Pivot Chart Integration - How to show a waterfall chart control

-This example demonstrates how to use the [Side-by-Side Range Bars](https://docs.devexpress.com/WindowsForms/2985/Controls-and-Libraries/Chart-Control/Series-Views/2D-Series-Views/Bar-Series-Views/Side-by-Side-Range-Bar-Chart) series view to visualize the pivot grid data as a waterfall chart.
+This example demonstrates how to visualize the pivot grid data as a waterfall chart.

 See Also: